-On any given weekend, you’re likely to find 22-year-old Sweta Dewan hiking, binge-watching Netflix and (when the weather allows it) swimming at the beach.
-But from Monday to Friday, she’s one of Dixon Advisory’s assistant superannuation accountants.
-In this profile, Sweta takes us through a typical day in the life at Dixon Advisory to give us a sense of her responsibilities, tasks and everyday activities.
+On any given weekend, you’re likely to find Sweta Dewan hiking, binge-watching Netflix and (when the weather allows it) swimming at the beach.
+But from Monday to Friday, she’s one of Dixon Advisory’s managers in the superannuation accounting team, after commencing as a graduate in 2017.
+In this profile, Sweta takes us through a typical day in the life of a graduate at Dixon Advisory, part of the Evans Dixon group of companies.
+This gives us a sense of her responsibilities, tasks and everyday activities.

 Trains, to-do lists and teamwork